barnjamin/arc3.xyz/README.md

 cd arc3.xyz
 yarn install
 ```

+In this repo we're using a cloudflare worker to add the bearer token to the headers before proxying the request to web3.storage.
+This helps keep the key secret but for testing purposes you can set your storage token in a local config file.

-Set your key in the `storageToken` field in `src/config.json` and update whatever other fields there you'd like
+1. Set your key in the `storageToken` field in `src/config.json` and update whatever other fields there you'd like
+2. Uncomment the storage var in `src/lib/ipfs.ts` and comment the one pointing to the barnji worker

 ```